YiannisBourkelis/terminas/src/server/tests/README.md

 ### `test_delete_user_cleanup.sh` - User Deletion and Btrfs Cleanup Tests

-Test suite that reproduces and verifies the Btrfs subvolume cleanup issue after user deletion.
+Test suite that verifies proper Btrfs subvolume deletion after user removal.
-This test validates that all Btrfs subvolumes are properly deleted and no pending deletions remain.
+This test validates that user deletion completes successfully and subvolumes are properly marked for deletion.

-**Background:**
+**Important Note:**
-When `useradd -m` creates a user on a Btrfs filesystem, it may create `/home/<username>` as a Btrfs subvolume rather than a regular directory.
-The delete_user.sh script must explicitly delete this home directory subvolume, otherwise it remains as a pending deletion.
+Pending Btrfs deletions (shown by `btrfs subvolume list -d`) after user deletion are **normal and expected behavior**.
+This is caused by inotify watches held by the terminas-monitor.sh service.
+See the "Understanding Pending Deletions" section below for details.

 **Usage:**
 ```bash